About RGraphs author

-Now it supports well over 50 charts and variations across both canvas and SVG and is 100% free as it is now licensed under the Open Source MIT license.
+Now it supports well over 50 charts and variations across both canvas and SVG and is entirely unrestricted to use as it is now uses the Open Source MIT license.

-Going forward increased support for SVG charts is planned along with increased features for the SVG charts.
+Going forward increased support for SVG charts is planned along with increased features for both the canvas and SVG charts.